matthias-brucklacher/PCInvariance/README.md

     conda env create -f environment.yml
     ```

-- Install the local package 'scripts' to allow absolute imports of modules.
+- With the activated environment, install the local package 'scripts' to allow absolute imports of modules.
 From directory 'PCInvariance', run:
     ```bash
     pip install -e .
     ```